ledg555/ledg555/README.md

 * Docker

 ### 👩‍🏫 As a Physics teacher...
-Having studied a Bachelor's degree in Science, I now have 5 years of experience teaching and, although I love my job and to inspire my students to build their knowledge everyday, I also try to conquer new challenges and continue learning and growing.
+Having studied a Bachelor's degree in Science, I now have 5 years of experience teaching at different levels and, although I love my job and to inspire my students to build up their knowledge everyday, I also try to conquer new challenges and continue learning and growing myself.
 And basically that's why you're reading this 🙂💁‍♀️

 ### ⭐ Some accomplishments my students have gotten so far:
-🥇 1st place in the state "Scientific Rally" (2023)<br>
+🥇 1st place in the Morelos state "Scientific Rally" (2023)<br>
-🥇 1st place in the contest to select the state delegation for the "Olimpiada Mexicana de Física" (2023)<br>
+🥇 1st place in the contest to select the Morelos state delegation for the "Mexican Physics Olympiad" (2023)<br>
-🏅 2 Honorific mentions in the "Olimpiada Morelense de Física" (2023)<br>
+🏅 2 Honorific mentions in the "Morelos state Physics Olympiad" (2023)<br>
-🥇 1st place in the contest to select the state delegation for the "Olimpiada Mexicana de Física" (2019)<br>
+🥇 1st place in the contest to select the Morelos state delegation for the "Mexican Physics Olympiad" (2019)<br>

 ### 👀 Some of my other interests and hobbies:<br>
 🔭 amateur astronomy<br>
 📷 photography<br>
-🎵 music, mainly piano, flute and guitar<br>
+🎵 music (mainly piano, flute and guitar)<br>
 🌱 gardening<br>
 🎮 videogames<br>